XenonAbe/SlickGrid/README.md

 * add row/column pinning according to the new flexible design
   * allow grids to show without separate headers & footers: those must become part of the canvas itself
   * support CSS3 box-model (so that special more or less custom edge styles don't impact cell size: keeping cell position calculations simple and per-cell CSS agnostic)
-  * add row and column folding & sliding support: if column headers also are part of the canvas itslef, then rows and columns are equal citizens that way and we can design one way to 'pin' (i.e. 'left limit' and/or 'right limit') columns and/or rows: one mechanism to recalculate the cell positions given pin settings (left limit, right limit, visiblity priority level)
+  * add row and column folding & sliding support: if column headers also are part of the canvas itself, then rows and columns are equal citizens that way and we can design one way to 'pin' (i.e. 'left limit' and/or 'right limit') columns and/or rows: one mechanism to recalculate the cell positions given pin settings (left limit, right limit, visibility priority level)
   * fix remaining problems:
     + drag/resize handles and their (jQuery!) events are now part of the canvas, which goes counter to the original MLeibman design concept of keeping jQuery out of there
     + drag/resize handles now don't always stick to the right edge of a cell: when it is (partly) overlapped by a higher priority pinned cell, we need to decide what we want we want to do re drag/resize UX here: should the right/bottom?/top?/left? edge be visible before we accept a drag/resize operation?